By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There are times when buying and doing do make people happy.
 Maybe the difference is in the way we spend our money and our time.

 1. Doing for others makes us feel good.

 Have you ever done something for a little child or a sick person?
 How did it make you feel to help someone else?
-Did you feel badly?
+Did you feel bad?
 Did you feel good?
 Most people tell me that helping a child makes them feel good.

-This is a major part of the twelfth step as those who have been around a twelve step group can tell you.
-Sponsors offer to help new comers because it feels good to help.
+This is a major part of the twelfth step as those who have been around a twelve-step group can tell you.
+Sponsors offer to help newcomers because it feels good to help.
 Anytime we are thinking about others and not ourselves our problems shrink.
-Twelve step sponsors work with newcomers because it keeps them sober.
+Twelve-step sponsors work with newcomers because it keeps them sober.

 The joy of helping others sure looks like happiness to me.

 2. The way we spend our money determines if it makes us happy or not.